scs/smartmeter-datacollector/README.md

 ## Run as a systemd service

-When `smartmeter-datacollector` has been installed as a Debian package it provides a systemd .service file named `python3-smartmeter-datacollector.service`.
+When `smartmeter-datacollector` has been installed as a Debian package it provides a systemd .service file named `smartmeter-datacollector.service`.
 Therefore the service can be managed using the `systemctl` command.
 See [Run as a systemd service](https://github.com/scs/smartmeter-datacollector/wiki/How-to-use#run-as-a-systemd-service) for possible commands.

 # How to develop